First 90 Days:

 The early warning signs of drift are visible now.
 The cadence catches them before they compound.
 Pricing holds faster EBITDA improvement than any other lever — and the governance from days 31–60 means it holds.

-EBITDA improvement, cash release and growth capacity are aggregated into a single enterprise value view using the Value Creation Calculator — the board-ready number that closes the plan.
+EBITDA improvement, cash release and growth capacity are aggregated into a single enterprise value view using the Value creation diagnostic — the board-ready number that closes the plan.

 At 90 days the business is not the same business it was at day one.
 Performance is predictable.
 Ownership of outcomes is clear.
 The board is not managing by assumption — it is managing by fact.
 That is what control looks like.